63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 > Still in development

-To update the cli and documentation from the GitHub repository run the `update.py` script.
+To update the cli and documentation from the GitHub repository run the `update.py` cli script.

 The following settings will eventually be moved to the `defaults/settings.json` directory.
 For now you will need to update environment variables.
 You can also download a zip file (such as a prior release) and update from there.